 The holders of a majority of the Company's common stock outstanding and entitled to vote, present in person or represented by proxy, will constitute a quorum at the 2003 annual meeting.
 Votes cast in person or by proxy at the 2003 annual meeting will be tabulated by the inspector of elections appointed for the 2003 annual meeting to determine whether or not a quorum is present.
-The inspector of elections will treat abstentions as shares that are present and entitled to vote for purposes of determining the presence of a quorum, but abstentions will neither be counted as votes for, nor the withholding of authority for, the election of our three nominees (Proposal No. 1), but will have the effect of a vote against all other matters submitted to a vote of shareholders.
+The inspector of elections will treat abstentions as shares that are present and entitled to vote for purposes of determining the presence of a quorum, but abstentions will have the effect of a vote against all matters submitted to a vote of shareholders.

 Shares as to which voting instructions are given as to at least one of the matters to be voted on or which the nominee has the discretion to vote on at least one of the matters presented at the 2003 annual meeting will be deemed to be represented at the meeting and be counted for purposes of determining whether a quorum is present, even if the nominee may not exercise discretionary voting power with respect to other matters and voting instructions have not been received from the beneficial owner (a "broker non-vote").
 Shares as to which a proxy is submitted to us without instructions will deemed to be represented at the meeting and be counted for purposes of determining the presence of a quorum, and our representatives will vote your shares in favor of Proposals Nos.
-1, 2, and 3.Broker non-votes will not be counted as votes for, nor the withholding of authority for, the election of our three nominees (Proposal No. 1), the ratification of accountants (Proposal No. 2), or the shareholder proposal regarding the sale of the Company (Proposal No. 3).
+1 and 2.
+Broker non-votes will not be counted as votes for, nor the withholding of authority for, the election of our three nominees (Proposal No. 1).